Home → Holds Management in Evergreen → Printer Friendly Version

 Scan or type barcode and click Submit.

-The following hold slip is automatically printed.
+If you have applied the Auto-Print Checkin Modifier, the hold slip is automatically printed.
 If your workstation is not setup for silent printing (via Hatch), then a print window will appear.
+If a patron has an OPAC/Staff Client Holds Alias in his/her account, it will be used on the hold slip instead of the patron’s name.

 If the item should be sent to another location, a hold transit slip will be printed.
-If your workstation is not setup for silent printing (via Hatch), then another print window will appear.

-Tip: If a patron has an OPAC/Staff Client Holds Alias in his/her account, it will be used on the hold slip instead of the patron’s name.
-Holds can also be captured on the Circulation → Check In Items screen where you have more control over automatic slip printing.
+Tip: Holds can also be captured on the Circulation → Check In Items screen where you have more control over automatic slip printing.

 If an item on the holds pull list is missing or damaged, you can change its status directly from the holds pull list.